 - Ask your paint store if you’ll need a primer with the product you chose.

-- Roll the paint/stain on (we used a roller for textured surfaces).
+- Roll the paint/stain on (we used a paint roller designed for a textured surfaces).
 Our product actually recommended that it be sprayed on, but that seemed like way too much work.
 We don’t even own a sprayer, so we just rolled it on and it worked fine.
 A paint brush might be needed in order to get into smaller corners or to paint a straighter line around the edges.
 Since we were working outside we didn’t wear a mask, but if you are in a closed space you might want to wear one.

 - If you are rolling on a stain, don’t worry about doing it perfectly.
-You might see some lines where you overlap, or some parts might be a little darker or lighter, but once it dries and gets some dirt on it you’ll not likely care about the imperfections.
+You might see some lines where you overlap on the first coat, or some parts might be a little darker or lighter, but once it dries and gets some dirt on it you’ll not likely care about the imperfections.
 You may choose to do more than one coat if you need more coverage to give it a solid appearance.
 Of course, if you want to a topcoat or sealer, you can do so once you are satisfied with the final look.

 Better done than perfect has become our motto in cases like this :).

 And lest we forget…this is what we started with.